Crystalline-Entity/TextWidgetHighlight/README.md

 To change the default values for future calls, use .config and set the values.

-Parameters for call to .modify to change an existing highlight.
+Parameters for call to .modify, which changes an existing highlight.

   | **Parameter** | **Description** |
   | --- | --- |